orizens/orizens.com/src/pages/blog/2016-03-25-environment-configuration-with-angular-js-es2015-es6-browserify.md

 ## The Challenge For Echoes Project

-Before I dive into the several solutions that I found, I&#8217;de like to describe the current use of environment variables in my open source project &#8211; <a href="http://echotu.be" target="_blank">Echoes Player</a>.
+Before I dive into the several solutions that I found, I'de like to describe the current use of environment variables in my open source project - <a href="http://echotu.be" target="_blank">Echoes Player</a>.

 Currently, to optimize angularjs v1.x in production, you can disable debug information.
-This will save your app few DOM operations like adding/changing classes &#8211; and will prevent some repaints and hopefully reflows as well.
-Disabling the debug information also removes certain global references such as accessing &#8220;**scope**&#8221; through &#8220;**angular.element**&#8220;.
-Setting the debug information to off should be applied in the &#8220;**config**&#8221; phase of the app:
+This will save your app few DOM operations like adding/changing classes - and will prevent some repaints and hopefully reflows as well.
+Disabling the debug information also removes certain global references such as accessing &#8220;**scope**" through &#8220;**angular.element**&#8220;.
+Setting the debug information to off should be applied in the &#8220;**config**" phase of the app:

 <pre class="lang:js decode:true ">function config ($compileProvider) {
 	$compileProvider.debugInfoEnabled(false);
 }</pre>

 Since I converted the code of Echoes Player to ES2015, The challenge in this case was finding a way to load the appropriate module in build that is relevant to the environment.
-I&#8217;m also using <a href="http://browserify.org/" target="_blank">browserify</a> for compiling the code &#8211; so the challenge was also finding a proper way to integrate the solution to the build process.
+I'm also using <a href="http://browserify.org/" target="_blank">browserify</a> for compiling the code - so the challenge was also finding a proper way to integrate the solution to the build process.

 ## Available Solutions for Environment Variables